 Jury Trial.
 In some cases, depending upon the circumstances, the evidence, and the client’s desires, the case may proceed to jury trial where defense lawyer Pflaum has extensive experience.

-The defenses at trial depend upon the circumstances, the evidence, who the witnesses are, physical evidence, the background of the client and the alleged victim, and police officer testimony.
-The credibility of the complaining witness and admissions by the accused are usually the most important aspects of a trial for a sex crime.
+Additionally trial defenses may focus on the credibility of the complaining witness and admissions by the accused.
+These are usually the most important aspects of a trial for a sex crime.

 - Lack of witness corroboration